Efficient Temporal Pattern Mining in Big Time Series Using Mutual Information -- Full Version: Introduction

 \section{Introduction}

 IoT-enabled sensors have enabled the collection of many big time series, e.g., from smart-meters, -plugs, and -appliances in households, weather stations, and GPS-enabled mobile devices.
 Extracting patterns from these time series can offer new domain insights for evidence-based decision making and optimization.
 As an example, consider Fig. \ref{fig:TimeSeries} that shows the electricity usage of a water boiler with a hot water tank collected by a $20$ euro wifi-enabled smart-plug, and accurate CO2 intensity (g/kWh) forecasts of local electricity, e.g., as supplied by the Danish Transmission System Operator \cite{co2}.
 From Fig. \ref{fig:TimeSeries}, we can identify several useful patterns.
 First, the water boiler switches \textit{On} once a day, for one hour between 6 and 8AM.
 This indicates that the resident takes only one hot shower per day which starts between 5.30 and 6.30AM.
 Second, all water boiler \textit{On} events are contained in CO2 \textit{High} events, i.e., the periods when CO2 intensity is high.
-Third, between two consecutive \textit{On} events of the boiler, there is at least one CO2 \textit{Low} event lasting for one or more hours.
+Third, between two consecutive \textit{On} events of the boiler, there is a CO2 \textit{Low} event lasting for one or more hours which occurs at most 4 hours before the hot shower (so water heated during that event will still be hot at 6AM).